 Mozambique Country Report

-Mozambique's governing party, the Mozambican Liberation Front (Frente de Libertação de Moçambique: FRELIMO), is scheduled to hold its congress in September 2017, during which President Filipe Nyusi is likely to be confirmed as the party's candidate for the presidential election in 2019.
-RENAMO and the government failed to agree a decentralisation plan before the parliamentary sitting ended in late December 2016, but peace negotiations are nevertheless expected to continue in 2017, including amid the need to provide stability for international companies poised to invest in developing Mozambique's vast liquefied natural gas (LNG) potential.
-The government hopes that the commencement of LNG projects (expected in 2017) will allow it to borrow at favourable terms andaddress the debt crisis.
+Mozambique's governing party, the Mozambican Liberation Front (Frente de Libertação de Moçambique: FRELIMO) faces a stronger challenge from opposition RENAMO in local and presidential elections both scheduled for coming year despite the sudden death of long-time RENAMO leader Afonso Dhlakama on 3 May.
+RENAMO and the government have failed to agree a decentralisation plan, but peace negotiations are nevertheless expected to continue with an agreement likely prior to local elections in October 2018.
+The government seeks to provide stability for international companies poised to invest in developing Mozambique's vast liquefied natural gas (LNG) potential.
+The government hopes that the commencement of LNG projects (expected in 2018) will allow it to borrow atfavourable terms and address the debt crisis.

-Mozambique's government has earmarked four priority areas for investment as part of its long-term development strategy: agriculture, energy, mineral resources, and tourism.
+Mozambique's government has earmarked four priority areas for investment as part of its long-term development strategy: agriculture, energy, mineral resources especially liquefied natural gas (LNG), and tourism.
 The government is keen to develop the energy sector for domestic needs and for export to other countries in the Southern African Power Pool.
 Regulations covering employees in the mining, LNG, and oil production sectors are likely to be relaxed to encourage FDI in a low oil-price environment.
 Undefined employment quotas for local Mozambicans increase the risk of requirements to hire additional local employees.

-Interstate war between Mozambique and its neighbours is unlikely.
-An indefinite truce announced by RENAMO in August 2017 lowers violence risks in the short-term.
+Inter-state war between Mozambique and its neighbours is unlikely.
+An indefinite truce announced by RENAMO in August 2017 and the peaceful local elections in October 2018 with RENAMO participation, after numerous truce extensions, has lowered violence risks in the short term.
 However, the potential for a stalemate in protracted peace talks, particularly over decentralisation, would raise the threat of fresh attacks in central and northern Mozambique, including on transport infrastructure.
-The current disagreement between RENAMO and the government dates back to the October 2014 general election, with RENAMO claiming it should have an electoral majority in six of the central and northern provinces (Manica, Sofala, Tete, Zambezia, Nampula, and Niassa).
+The current disagreement between RENAMO and the government dates back to the 2014 general election, with RENAMO claiming that it won an electoral majority, particularly in its central strongholds.

-Sporadic protests are increasingly likely against the rising cost of living, and the reduction in state subsidies.
-Protests are especially likely in Maputo and Matola, but there is a risk of such unrest spreading to other major cities.
-Protest calls are likely to draw an increased security presence, as seen in Maputo in 2016.
-Protests by displaced communities at sites of new large-scale industry developments are also likely.
+Sporadic protests are increasingly likely against the rising cost of living and the reduction in state subsidies, especially as Mozambique continues to face an economic and financial crisis, in part linked to the EMATUM bond scandal, which resulted in IMF help being suspended.
+Protests are especially likely in Beira, Maputo, Matola, and Nampula, but there is a risk of such unrest spreading to other major cities.
+Protests by displaced communities at sites of new large-scale gas exploration developments in Cabo Delgado are also likely.

 Vaccinations required to enter the country